CDAT/cdms/docs/source/manual/cdms_1.rst

 For transient variables, the data is printed only if the size of the array is less than the print limit .
-This value can be set with the function MV.set_print_limit to force the data to be printed:
+This value can be set with the function MV2.set_print_limit to force the data to be printed:

 ::